Quantifying the Complexity of Standard Benchmarking Datasets for Long-Term Human Trajectory Prediction: Concluding Remarks

 In the context of statistical learning, dataset complexity is closely related to the entropy of a given dataset.
 Thus, an approach for estimating the amount of information contained in trajectory datasets was proposed.
-The approach relies on a dataset decomposition generated by an alignment followed by vector quantization.
+The approach relies on a velocity-agnostic dataset representation generated by an alignment followed by vector quantization.
 Using this approach, a coarse complexity ranking of commonly used benchmarking datasets has been generated.
-A following discussion addressed the methods used and interesting findings based off the analyses, stressing the importance of a well-rounded data basis.
+A following discussion addressed the results and methods used, as well as interesting findings based on the analyses, stressing the importance of a well-rounded data basis.